NGEET/fates-tutorial/docs/source/docker_introduction.md

 [*Volume*](https://docs.docker.com/engine/storage/volumes/): the interface between a running container and storage space to hold container inputs and/or outputs.
 A volume can be "mounted" to an existing directory of local storage or can be a "named" storage space isolated from the local user.
 Volumes provide a way to persist data that is produced by container processes.

-[*docker compose*](https://docs.docker.com/get-started/docker-concepts/the-basics/what-is-docker-compose/):  An application that helps orchastrate running multiple containers and volumes in concert with each other.
+[*docker compose*](https://docs.docker.com/get-started/docker-concepts/the-basics/what-is-docker-compose/):  An application that helps orchestrate running multiple containers and volumes in concert with each other.

 ### Docker Tutorial Environment Orientation